Hypothermia in Endurance Sports: Prevention, Symptoms, and Solutions

 • Hat, scarf, face mask, mittens (these are warmer than gloves), water resistant boots/shoes

 In summary, use good judgement on weather before heading outdoors.
 Dress in layers, being specific with the materials for each layer to help reduce your risk for hypothermia.
-When completing an event, remember to shower and/or change into clean and dry clothes directly after the race.
-Then, return to the finish line to cheer on your fellow athletes.
+After completing an event, shower and/or change into clean and dry clothes, then return to the finish line to cheer on your fellow athletes.

 Let's Get Started!